borakasmer/fuel/README.md

 # fuel
 With this CLI Tool, Fuel Price list information is instantly retrieved by city group.
-Price List information is printed on the screen by Parse instantly from Petrolofisi.com.tr You can Get Price List of Diesel and Gasoline by 3 cites.
+Price List information is printed on the screen by Parse instantly from Petrolofisi.com.tr You can Get Price List of Diesel and Gasoline by 3 cities.
 <br><br>
 &#x1F34E;<I>This is Petrolofisi crawler CLI.
 In every request, It parses Petrolofisi.com.tr If Petrolofisi.com.tr doesn't response, this service can't work.</I>